otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 # crack_me_solution

-1. To see what to expect manipulated the code to bypass all the logic and directly display the decoded alert message, decoded base64 strings:
+1. To see the objective, manipulated the code to bypass all the logic and directly display the decoded alert message, decoded base64 strings:
    ```
    alert(atob("YWxlcn"+"QoIkNvbmdy"+"YXR1bGF0aW9uc"+"yBPaCAxMzM3I"+"E9uZSEgWW91IGh"+"hdmUgZm91bmQgbXkg"+"dHJlYXN1cmUhIik="));
    ```
-3. found out how the mechanism of triggering the alert works and modified the `if` condition of `setInterval()` function.
+2. found out how the mechanism of triggering the alert works and modified the `if` condition of the `setInterval()` function.

    The if condition checks two things:
     - That the length of the runes array is greater than 2.